-With a combination of a small number of people + software + servers and robots.
+With the combination of a small number of people + software + servers and robots

 We are promoting a new era of company management.

-I hope to share some of the process in this section.
+We hope to share part of this process with you in this corner.

 Lately, I have been hearing a lot of "that's the way our culture is" or "that's the way we're going to do it" within the company.

-The cultural sphere of the company 2012.05.28
+The Cultural Sphere of the Company 2012.05.28

 The most important indicator is what kind of life the people belonging to it are willing to lead.